shsagir/play-area-sync/README.md

 ## Corporate identity

 There is no fortrabbit logo as graphic file.
 To create the brand logo just type: "• fortrabbit" — bullet character, a normal space and then name of the company with a f.
 Use the [Georgia Typeface](http://en.wikipedia.org/wiki/Georgia_(typeface)) in bold and italic.
 Use lot's of whitespace around the logo, don't put other text nearby the logo.
 When using the company name within a paragraph of text, write "fortrabbit" with a f, even at the beginning of a sentence.
 Don't use the bullet or any other typeface here.

+### Logos and brand assets

+Place logos for external services and projects in the media folder.
+They ideally should be svg or either PNG with transparent background.
+Favor an "image mark" over a "word image mark".